Cowboys' McCarthy learning new team from afar

 "This is the way these business situations go sometimes, and you respect that," McCarthy said.
 "I have all the confidence it'll work out."

 Having spent last season out of coaching after a 13-year run with the Packers, McCarthy gained a different perspective.
-Having been back for roughly four months, the pandemic has offered another perspective.
+Now that he's been back for nearly five months, the pandemic has offered another perspective.

 "I think we've all been taught a whole different level of patience," McCarthy said.
 "I think keeping things in perspective, thinking of the health of your community and your family, a lot of other things are secondary.
 I'm anxious to get back, frankly.
 My family's probably anxious for me to get back.
 They're not used to having me around as much.